h3nr1-g/djangobudget/README.md

 Copyright © Henry Glueck.
 Distributed under the GNU Lesser General Public License v2.1.
 See the file [LICENSE](/LICENSE).

 This project includes code from Django framework.
 Django is released under modified BSD license.

+This project includes code from AdminLTE project.
+AdminLTE is released under modified MIT license.